 One: Put all of the courgette strips on a baking sheet and in a preheated oven at 200°C/400°F/Gas 6 and cook for 4 minutes each side and then set aside.

 Two: Chop the onion and mushrooms and crush the garlic

-Three: In a large pan, heat a little oil and then add the onion, mushrooms and garlic and gently good for 3-4 minutes.
+Three: In a large pan, heat a little oil and then add the onion, mushrooms and garlic and gently cook for 3-4 minutes.

 Four: Add the turkey mince and cook for a further 5 minutes.

-Five: Add all of the pasta sauce and simmer for 5 minutes.
+Five: Add the pasta sauce and Worcestershire sauce and simmer for 5 minutes.

-Six: Mix together the spinach and Greek yoghurt.
+Six: Mix together the spinach and Greek yogurt.

-Seven: Using a lasagna dish that is as long as the courgette strips are, add the meat sauce to the bottom of the dish.
+Seven: Using a lasagna dish that is as long as (or longer than) the courgette strips are, add the meat sauce to the bottom of the dish.

 Eight: Add a layer of courgette.